-The International Business Minor is intended for any student who is interested in enhancing his or her business and management skills for working in an increasingly complex global business environment.
+The Global Business Management Minor is intended for any student who is interested in enhancing his or her business and management skills for working in an increasingly complex global business environment.

 University Core Curriculum Requirements

 |General Education Distribution Area||Cr.
 Hrs.|

 2 courses, from at least two of the following areas of study: Art, CMT (Mass Media or Theatre), Music (includes Dance).

 |Humanities (HU)* |

 3 courses, from at least two of the following areas of study: CMT (Communication), English, Linguistics.
 Philosophy, Women's and Gender Studies, World Languages and Cultures, (Note: No more than two foreign language courses may be used to fulfill this requirement.)

 Behavioral/Social Sciences (SB)*